You Get What You Give (song): Composition

-According to lead singer Gregg Alexander, he had written this section for the song as a test to see whether the media would focus on the important political issues of the first few lines, or the petty celebrity-dissing.
+Alexander wrote this section for the song as a test to see whether the media would focus on the important political issues of the first few lines or the petty celebrity-dissing.
 As suspected, a considerable amount of press began to appear about the name-dropping, and the other political issues were largely ignored.

 Marilyn Manson commented that he was "not mad he said he'd kick my ass, I just don't want to be used in the same sentence with Courtney Love...
 I'll crack his [Alexander's] skull open if I see him."
 Beck reported that Alexander personally apologized for the line when they met each other by chance in a supermarket, claiming that it was never meant to be personal.
 Alexander collaborated with Hanson, whose drummer, Zac Hanson, called him "a bit of a character, but a cool guy."

 Although the lines were used for the band's Top of the Pops appearance, it was truncated at "kick you".